The difference between a library and a framework

 Installation and Setup: Fast and Painless

 Installation was simple to understand and easy to do.
-Flutter is open source and hosted on GitHub, so to get started, you have to simply clone the repository and set some environmental variables and you are good to go.
+Flutter is open source and hosted on GitHub, so to get started, you have to clone the repository and set some environmental variables and you’re good to go.
 Developing Flutter apps can be done with various IDEs, like Android Studio or the command line.

 Another way to install Flutter is using the Flutter plugins available for Android Studio, IntelliJ, or VS Code, which will fire up the wizard and guide you through the installation process.